Cramo Plc: Notification pursuant to Chapter 9, section 5 of the Securities Markets Act

 Notification pursuant to Chapter 9, section 5 of the Securities Markets Act

-Cramo Plc has received on 6 February 2020 the following notification pursuant to Chapter 9, section 5 of the Securities Markets Act ("SMA") from EQT Fund Management S.à r.l (Luxembourg, Grand Duchy of Luxembourg), acting in its own name and as the management company of EQT Public Value Fund and on behalf of EQT Public Value Fund, according to which EQT Public Value Investments S.à r.l.'s total holding of shares in Cramo Plc has fallen below the thresholds of ten (10) and five (5) percent on 6 February 2020.
-According to the notification, the reason for the notification was disposal of shares or voting rights.
+Cramo Plc has received on 6 February 2020 the following notification pursuant to Chapter 9, section 5 of the Securities Markets Act ("SMA") from Peter Bernard Marcel Boels (Maaseik, Belgium) according to which Boels Topholding B.V.'s total holding of shares in Cramo Plc has exceeded the threshold of ninety (90) percent on 6 February 2020.
+According to the notification, the reason for the notification was an acquisition of shares or voting rights.

 |% of shares and